InfoSec-Specific Executive Development for CISOs and Aspiring Security Leaders.

 When it comes to ransomware, prevention is half the battle.
 This piece provides key steps to ensure your organization has the right controls and processes in place to protect against potential ransomware attacks.

-Ransomware is here to stay, and its operators are getting better and bolder.
+As recent trends indicate, ransomware is here to stay, and its operators are getting better and bolder.
 Organizations should consider preventive measures, including:

 Organizations must have effective, tested disaster recovery plans with verified offline backups, especially with new ransomware variants in the wild that target and destroy an organization’s backup infrastructure

 – including Commvault, Tivoli Storage Manager (TSM) and many others.

 This requires proper planning, documentation and exercising to ensure organizations can recover from a ransomware attack or other security incident before it affects their business on a larger scale.
 For example, many organizations conduct tabletop